xpostudio4/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 You can share a limited profile or a full profile.

-.. note:: Learners under 13 years of age can only share a limited profile.
+.. note:: If you are under 13 years of age, you can only share a limited profile.
+However, you cannot add a profile picture and only your username is shared with other edX users.

 A limited profile can include only your username and an image.